Contact Us

 Nakiya Noorbhai, PhD student

-I recently graduated with a Bachelor of Science in Computer Science from Mcgill University with a focus on statistical computing and a minor in Linguistics.
+I have a Bachelor of Science in Computer Science from Mcgill University with a focus on statistical computing and a minor in Linguistics.
 I am interested in applying computational and statistical methods to real-world applications in a variety of fields and topics – especially sand mining.
 My current research focuses on investigating the extent to which sand mining activity in sub-saharan Africa has been addressed by the literature.
 In doing so, I hope to better understand the complex nature of both sand mining activity in Africa, as well as the availability of sand-mining-related literature about Africa.
 Moreover, I hope to gain insight on the many widespread issues and multifaceted relationships with sand mining that exist across the sub-saharan African continent.

 Krista Kueviakoe, Graduate student